Léon Xanrof

-Leon Fourneau quickly wrote a witty and somewhat racy song called Le Fiacre, he was paid 50 gold francs for it and the song was inserted in a comic intermede in an operette called "Les Mohicans de Paris"adapted from a novel By Alexandre Dumas about Paris underworld.
+Leon Fourneau quickly wrote a witty and somewhat racy song called Le Fiacre, he was paid 50 gold francs for it and the song was inserted in a comic intermede in an operette called "Les Mohicans de Paris" adapted from a novel by Alexandre Dumas about Paris underworld.

 In this song a cuckolded old man walking in a Parisian street hears kisses, moans, and his wife's voice coming from inside a suspiciously rolling and pitching cab.
 He rushes forward, trips on the slippery wooden paved road ad is squashed to death by the cab.
 The lady then opens the door and rejoices, telling her lover that they do not need hiding any more.
-She then urges her lover to pay the princely tip of cent sous (Five gold francs) to the cab driver.
+She then urges her lover to pay the princely tip of one hundred sous (five gold francs) to the cab driver.

 The song then rocketed to French and international success when it was sung by the then-beginner Yvette Guilbert.

 Yvette Guilbert's career as a singer was definitely launched and most of her best-remembered songs where written by Léon Fourneau who undertook official action to have his pen name duly registered as his official surname.
 In time he would resign from the bar, taking up full time operette and song writing work and being elected at the SACEM board (SACEM stands for Société des Auteurs et Compositeurs de Musique and is the mutual organisation in charge of music author's rights).